Panel of switches.

 • Boards of directors and shareholders promote sustainability in their mission statements and welcome strategies that reduce utility usage.

-• If a reasonable return on investment (ROI) can be demonstrated, your leadership can dedicate capital for utility waste reduction projects.
+• If a reasonable return on investment (ROI) can be demonstrated, your leadership can dedicate capital to utility waste reduction projects.

 • Most manufacturers have the size and credit ratings to secure energy reduction financing that will, in some cases, allow you to treat improvement costs as operating expenses instead of capital.